tormi/WunderWay/how/WunderReference.md

 See [How to buy a computer](/how/how-buy-computer/) for more information

 Setting up the SIP phone needs a little more explanation.
-See [Gigaphone Setup] (/how/sip-phone-setup/)
+See [Gigaphone Setup](/how/sip-phone-setup/)

 ## Holidays